Current Exhibition

 According to Spinoza, our perception of reality is shaped by our individual point of perspective and the instruments we use to gain an understanding of it.
 When our perspective is limited or even dogmatic, we just grasp a limited part of reality.
 While true knowledge of our world is gained through active and continuous exchange of free thought.

 Great art also challenges our perspective on the world.
-And it is no coincidence that many artists have been inspired by Spinoza, whose texts can be interpreted as a meditation on either rationalism or metaphysics, on either atheism or pantheism, on either democracy or totalitarism.
-‘There is a Spinoza for everyone,’ writes Ian Buruma in his book Spinoza.
-Freedom’s Messiah.
-The artists in this exhibition touch upon a variety of Spinoza’s thoughts: from our interconnectnes with nature to the abolishment of the binary (of body and spirit, of genders, of nature and God).
+And it is no coincidence that many artists have been inspired by Spinoza, whose texts can be interpreted as a meditation on either rationalism or metaphysics, on either atheism or pantheism, on either democracy or totalitarianism.
+There seems to be a Spinoza for everyone.
+The artists in this exhibition touch upon a variety of Spinoza’s thoughts.
+They invite the subconscious to speak and celebrate our ability to reason.
+They find ways to orient ourselves within the bigger whole or even blur the boundaries between human and nonhuman bodies, revealing a shared sensuality with the natural world.
+Some of them challenge binaries entirely—of gender, body and spirit, or nature and God.

 Curated by Aveline de Bruin.